Flexible circuits in the $d$-dimensional rigidity matroid: Closing Remarks

 \subsection{Acknowledgement}

-The authors would like to thank the London Mathematical Society, and the Heilbronn Institute for Mathematical Research, for providing partial financial support through a scheme 5 grant, and a focussed research group grant, respectively.
+The authors would like to thank the referees for their careful reading and helpful comments.
+We thank the London Mathematical Society, and the Heilbronn Institute for Mathematical Research, for providing partial financial support through a scheme 5 grant, and a focussed research group grant, respectively.
+Georg Grasegger was supported by the Austrian Science Fund (FWF): P31888.